 24.5.
-The Board of Directors, by means of the Appointments and Remunerations Committee, or who fulfills its functions, annually leads the evaluation of the performance of the Company's President and analyzes the assessments of other Senior Management members.
-The Corporate Board and Governance Committee, which adopts the functions of the Appointments and Remunerations Committee, is responsible for annually evaluating the performance of the Company's President and knows the evaluations of other Senior Management's members.
-015-03-27 2015-07-31 24.6.
-The Company has a remuneration policy for the Company's President and other Senior Management's members, approved by the Board of Directors, which identifies all the compensation components that can be actually fulfilled, related to the compliance of long-term objectives and risk levels.
-The remuneration policy of Senior Management is under construction.
+The Board of Directors, by means Y of the Appointments and Remunerations Committee, or who fulfills its functions, annually leads the evaluation of the performance of the Company's President and analyzes the assessments of other Senior Management members.
+TES The Corporate Board and Governance Committee, which adopts the functions of the Appointments and Remunerations Committee, is responsible for annually evaluating the performance of the Company's President and knows the evaluations of other Senior Management's members.
+2015-07-31 24.6.
+The Company has a remuneration N policy for the Company's President and other Senior Management's members, approved by the Board of Directors, which identifies all the compensation components that can be fulfilled, related to the compliance of long-term objectives and risk levels.
+IO The remuneration policy of Senior Management is under construction.
 Currently, there is an internal definition of components for total compensation (Fixed Compensation: Valuations, studies of competitiveness, equity analysis, variable compensation: manuals for short and long term compensation systems and benefits: explained in collective and individual labor contracts) applicable to all levels of the Organization, including the President and Senior Management and for the types of contracts available to the company (Fixed Ordinary Regime and Comprehensive Wage Regime).
 24.7.
-If the remuneration of the Company's President includes a fixed component and a variable component, its technical design and calculation method prevents that the variable component may exceed the maximum limit established by the Board of Directors.
-The variable compensation model does not expressly establish a limit.
-A revision process of the Variable Compensation System (short-term and long-term) is being forwarded, whose results will be incorporated into the Remuneration Policy of the Senior Management, which includes the remuneration of the Company's President.
+If the remuneration of the Y Company's President includes a fixed component and a variable component, its technical design and calculation method prevents that the variable component may exceed the maximum limit established by the Board of Directors.
+TES The variable compensation model authorized by the Board of Directors, establishes a maximum for the remuneration of ISA's CEO.

 25.1.
-The Board of Directors is the main responsible of the existence of a strong control environment within the company, adapted to its nature, size, complexity and risk, in order to comply with the budgets referred to in Recommendation 25.1.
-This function is assigned to the Board of Directors in the corporate bylaws, which through its policies of control and comprehensive risk management promotes the culture of risk and control in the Company, by assigning responsibilities to the Board Committees and Senior Management.
-015-03-27
+The Board of Directors is the main responsible of the existence of a strong control environment within the company, adapted to its nature, size, complexity, and risk, to comply with the budgets referred to in Recommendation 25.1.
+This function is assigned to the Board of 2015-03-27 Directors in the corporate bylaws, which through its policies of control and comprehensive risk management promotes the culture of risk and control in the Company, by assigning responsibilities to the Board Committees and Senior Management. -- ---